NoahHenrikKleinschmidt/qpcr/docs/source/index.rst

-If you find ``qpcr`` useful for your research, please cite it ^^ Kleinschmidt, N. (2022). qpcr - a python module for easy and versatile qPCR data analysis for small-scale datasets and high-throughput (Version 4.0.0) [Computer software]. https://github.com/NoahHenrikKleinschmidt/qpcr.git
+If you find ``qpcr`` useful for your research, please cite it ^^ Kleinschmidt, N. (2022). qpcr - a python package for easy and versatile qPCR data analysis for small-scale datasets and high-throughput (Version 4.0.0) [Computer software]. https://github.com/NoahHenrikKleinschmidt/qpcr.git

 .. toctree::